phpMussel/phpMussel/_docs/readme.en.txt

  - Attack-specific directives.
    * Chameleon attack detection: 0 = Off, 1 = On.
    "chameleon_from_php"
-   - Search for php header in files that are neither php files nor recognised archives.
+   - Search for PHP header in files that are neither PHP files nor recognised archives.
    "chameleon_from_exe"
    - Search for executable headers in files that are neither executables nor